-The relationship between dance and fashion dates back to the time when dance and music took place in both the halls of castles as well as in cafés.
-No one but a dancer knows the worth of feline and graceful moves accompanied by an adequate sartorial sense.
-The audience is left in awe and compelled to applaud the dancers for their ravishing balletic dance.
-Dance is an art and similarly, a genuinely intriguing fashion sense is also an art only fashion lovers understand.
-One thing is for sure: dance and fashion must go hand in hand.
+The relationship between dance and fashion ages back to the time when dance and music barely took place in the halls of castles as well as café.
+No one but a dancer knows the worth of a feline yet graceful moves accompanied with adequate dressing sense.
+The audience is left in awe and compelled to applause for the dancers for their ravishing balletic dance.
+Dance is art only a few are blessed with and similarly, a genuinely intriguing fashion sense is also an art only fashion lovers have their hands on.
+One thing is for sure: Dance and fashion must go hand in hand.

-You might be an excellent dancer, but if your costume or dress is not appealing, you might not receive maximum results.
+You might be an excellent dancer but if your dress is not appealing you might not gain your deserving letter of appreciation.
 Well, even our movies teach us the same.
-Be it Hermoine from the Harry Potter movie or Cinderella, both had their best dresses on, which got them neck-turning attention from everyone at the ballroom.
-Your costume and dress matters a lot.
-It not only helps boost your confidence, but it also gives you the guts to present much more than you thought you were capable of.
-Wouldn’t you love swirling in a charismatic ball gown, becoming center of attraction?
+Be it Hermoine from Harry Potter movie or Cinderella both had their best dresses on which got them neck-turning attention from everyone at the ballroom.
+Your dress matters a lot.
+It not only helps you boost confidence but also gives you the guts to present much more than you are capable of.
+Would not you love swirling in a charismatic ball gown becoming center of attraction?

-You might be nervous about an important ballroom dance.
-This can be your Annual Dinner, Social Night, Welcome or Farewell party.
-You might have been asked from the most handsome or beautiful dance partner, but you are not sure about your costume or dress.
-Your nails matter a lot, so stop biting them.
-Here, we give you a fair idea to about choosing your ballroom dance clothes.
-The dress must not only be fashion forward, but also fall within your budget.
-You won’t only dance skillfully, but you will also steal the hearts of everyone with your magnificently made costume and dress.
+You might be nervous about important ballroom dance.
+This can be your Annual Dinner, Welcome or Farewell party.
+You might have been asked from the most handsome dance partner but you are not sure about your dress.
+Your nail matter a lot so stop biting them.
+Here, we are to give you a fair idea to choose your ballroom dance.
+The dress must not only be trending in fashion but also fall right in your budget.
+You won’t only dance skillfully but also steal hearts of everyone with your magnificently made dress.

-What you should take care of before buying a dress for a ballroom dance
+What you should take care of before buying a dress for ballroom dance?

-Ask yourself these questions when choosing a dress:
+Ask yourself these questions when you put your hands on a dress.

-- Is it for my body type?
+1. Is it for my body type?
 Very important.
-It is necessary that you pick a dress you like and that is appropriate for your body.
-If you have a small waist, be sure your dress doesn’t cling.
-Your shoulder and chest size also matter.
-You can’t wear something either too tight or too loose.
+It is not necessary that you pick a dress you like and it is appropriate for your body.
+If you have a small waist, be sure your dress doesn’t cling to it entirely.
+Your shoulder and chest size also matters.
+You can’t wear something with either clings or drapes entirely.
 It should just be perfect!

-- Does the color suit me?
+2. Does the color suit me?
 Not all colors are for everyone.
-If you have a dark complexion, wear a shade of green or blue.
+If you have dark complexion wear a shade of green or blue.
 This doesn’t look odd.
-If you are a pale, fair skinned girl, then wear a dress dark color dress – blood red, charcoal black, sapphire blue and even moss green would look lovely.
+If you are pale, fair skinned girl then wear a dress with preferably dark color.
+Blood red, charcoal black, sapphire blue and even moss green would look lovely.

-Sadly, the entire focus is usually on the dress.
-Dancers forget that it is their feet that will be responsible for their fluent and lithe dance moves.
+Sadly, the entire focus is on the dress.
+Dancers forget that it is their feet which will be responsible for their fluent and lithe dance moves.
 They must think about getting ergonomic but sassy footwear.
-Avoid wearing very tight or very loose shoes, as they would make you exhausted really quickly.
+Avoid wearing very heels as that would make you exhausted really quickly.
 Your partner won’t like that!
 For a ballroom dance, it is always good to get a pair of satin or leather baby heels.
-Once you are used to dancing in these, you can try higher heel shoes.

-Dance and dance in your embellished dress until you win their hearts!
+Dance and dance in your embellish dress till you win their hearts!